Derived categories of noncommutative quadrics and Hilbert squares: Introduction

 We also formulate a general question regarding limited functoriality of Hochschild cohomology and the Hochschild--Kostant--Rosenberg decomposition, motivated by a conjecture of Orlov.
 This is done in \cref{section:remarks}.
 We discuss some evidence suggesting an interesting relationship between the Hochschild cohomology of a surface and the Hochschild cohomology of the Hilbert scheme of points, showing that the results in this paper hint towards a much more general picture.

-\paragraph{Acknowledgements} We would like to thank Michel Van den Bergh for suggesting the exceptional collection in~\cref{theorem:exceptional-collection} and for many other interesting discussions.
+\textbf{Acknowledgements} We would like to thank Michel Van den Bergh for suggesting the exceptional collection in~\cref{theorem:exceptional-collection} and for many other interesting discussions.
+We would like to thank the referee for interesting suggestions and corrections, in particular for the more natural proof of Lemma \ref{lemma:factorization}.
 The first author would also like to thank Shinnosuke Okawa for interesting discussions.

-Both authors were supported by a Ph.D. fellowship of the Research Foundation--Flanders (FWO).
+The first author is supported by the Max Planck Institute for Mathematics in Bonn, and was at the time of writing supported by a Ph.D.~fellowship of the Research Foundation--Flanders (FWO).
+The second author is supported by an EPSRC postdoctoral fellowship EP/R005214/1, and was at the time of writing supported by a Ph.D.~fellowship of the Research Foundation--Flanders (FWO).